AdobeAtAdobe/aem_6-1_docker/README.md

 After that is done running the next step would be to change to the composedev-tar directory and run the start-containers.sh script to bring up all three containers for you.

 You will need to build the following images locally first before running the start-containers.sh script from the projects directory.
 You may need to add execute permissions to the script before running it (chmod +x ./start-containers.sh)
 ```
 ./start-containers.sh
 ```
 The start-containers script will execute docker-compose up -d to bring the containers up in the background and leave them running.
 Once started it will execute docker-machine ls to get the IP of the virtualbox where the containers are running and print out friendly URLs for the Author, Publish and Dispatcher instances.

+## Install additional packages

+The system also allows for the ability to install additional packages such as hotfixes, featurepacks etc. Currently this is done per AEM image (author and publish).
+Each of the author-tar and publish-tar directories contain a packagelist.txt file and packages directory under the resources directory.
+The packagelist.txt file should contain a list of packages to be installed with each line of the file representing one package.
+This way we can guarantee the order of installation of the packages which in some cases in AEM is important.

+The /resources/packages directory is where the actual packages are expected to be placed and this is where the installation script will look for them.
+Currently only packages (.zip files) are supported.

 How are the AEM instances configured?
 Each of the AEM images (author, publish) are configured via quickstart properties.
 The quickstart file that is responsible for the configuration can be found under each images resources subdirectory.